canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 ```sh
 WAYLAND_DISPLAY=wayland-99 bomber
 ```
 Try moving it around the screen, maximizing and minimazing it.
-This functionality is provided by the `MinimalWindowManager` policy that you have added to your composer.
+This functionality is provided by the `MinimalWindowManager` policy that you have added to your compositor.
 You can replace `bomber` with any other Wayland-compatible application.

 ## Next steps
 Now that you have your base compositor working, check out these guides on how to further develop your compositor: